Parag-S-Salunkhe/serverless-AWS-deployment/README.md

 ## Extras

 #### To further enhance the knowledge on more services you can use:

 1 ) AWS SNS, AWS SQS, AWS SES

 2 ) AWS CloudWatch

 3 ) API Gateway

+4) AWS Cognito

+5) AWS CodePipeline

+6) AWS CloudFormation

 Using these services you will still keep the architecture serverless.
 Using Aws services like SNS , SQS AND SES with CloudWatch helps monitor any metric you want, it will help fan out alerts , and it can also help trigger lambda function.

+AWS Cognito will add an extra layer of security by authenticating the user.

+AWS CodePieline can be an alternative to GitHub actions for CI/CD integration.

+AWS CloudFormation can be used as an IaC instead of terraform.